 Any disclosures we provide will only cover the 12-month period preceding our receipt of the verifiable request.
-If we cannot fulfill, or are permitted to decline, your request then we will alert you or your authorized representative.
+If we cannot fulfill, or are permitted to decline, your request then we will alert you or your authorized agent.
 For data portability requests, we will select a format to provide your California Personal Data that is readily usable.

 If your request is manifestly unfounded, repetitive, or excessive, including if you have made several repetitive requests, we may charge a reasonable fee to respond.
 We also may decline to respond, in which case we will notify you.